AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 The computed direction vector then contains all the rotations calculated from the mouse's movement.
 Since the `cameraFront` vector is already included in GLM's `lookAt` function we're set to go.

 If you'd run the code now you'll notice the camera makes a large sudden jump whenever the window first receives focus of your mouse cursor.
 The cause for this sudden jump is that as soon as your cursor enters the window the mouse callback function is called with an `xpos` AND `ypos` equal to the location your mouse entered the screen from.
 This is often a position that is significantly far away from the center of the screen, resulting in large offset and thus a large movement jump.
 We can circumvent this issue by defining a global bool variable to check if this is the first time we receive mouse input.
 If it is the first time, we update initial mouse position to the new `xpos` and `ypos` values.
-The resulting mouse movements will then use the newly entered mouse's position coordinates to
+The resulting mouse movements will then use the newly entered mouse's position coordinates to calculate the offsets.

 ```